-Alicante in Spain is now emerging as a high-quality wine region, led by winegrowers like Pepe Mendoza.
+Alicante in Spain is now emerging as a high-quality wine region, led by winegrowers like Pepe Mendoza, people often look for wine tours in the region.
 Why is this happening now?
 Furthermore, how do his vines resemble Bonsai?

 The Alicante wine region